 - To disaster relief agencies—we may release your health information to an agency authorized by law to assist in disaster relief activities.

-When Home Oxygen Company, LLC is Required to Obtain an Authorization to Use or Disclose Your Health Information
+When Home Oxygen Company, Inc. is Required to Obtain an Authorization to Use or Disclose Your Health Information